Related link: Cube Load

 The columns of the source that should be part of the detailed drillthrough data request (but not part of the cube) have to be defined.
 This can be done in the Dimension Mapping table by assigning the entry “” instead of a dimension name to the particular column.
 It is not necessary for these additional fields to be at the end of the source.
 The order of the columns in the source defines the display order.

 In the cube load, two different variants of the drillthrough can be activated:

 No additional persistence of the detailed drillthrough data is done during the cube load.
 The requirement for this is that all detailed data can be retrieved via one relational extract without any further transforms.
 Only the link from the OLAP cube to this relational extract is stored in Jedox Integrator.

 Relation extract (for direct drillthrough only): all detailed data can be retrieved through a relational extract during a drillthrough request.
 It may contain an arbitrary SQL statement.
 The relational extract may have a field structure with a column mapping, but it must not contain default values for the columns.
-Note: the assignment of a field structure (with or without column mapping) increases the performance of the drillthrough request, especially in the case of complex SQL statements.

 During the cube load, the detailed drillthrough data, including the additional fields, is additionally persisted to a relational database.
 The link from the OLAP cube to this relational table is stored in Jedox Integrator.